 oc get knativeserving, to become unreliable and not always work correctly.

-After upgrading to OpenShift Serverless 1.6.0, you must remove the old CRD to fix this issue.
+After upgrading to OpenShift Serverless 1.6.0, you must remove the old custom resource definition (CRD) to fix this issue.
 You can remove the old CRD by entering the following command:

 $ oc delete crd knativeservings.serving.knative.dev

-The Subscription Update Channel for new OpenShift Serverless releases was updated from
+The Subscription Update Channel in the web console for new OpenShift Serverless releases was updated from